 Parental Notification

-of personal information.
+It is the College’s general policy to treat the student as the person primarily privileged to authorize release of personal information.
 This policy reflects our philosophy that an important goal of undergraduate education is to continue the student’s development as an autonomous adult.
 The College encourages students to share information with their parents or legal guardians, but ultimately the decision of what information to share normally rests with the student.
 Hence, the majority of communications are directed to the student rather than to the parents/guardians.
 For example, grades are sent only to the student, unless the student gives written authorization to the registrar to send grades to a parent or guardian.

-the student’s privacy, there are instances, including those enumerated below, in which a parent or legal guardian will be notified of matters concerning a student.
+We recognize, however, that this commitment to fostering the development of the student must be balanced with the parents’ interest in the wellbeing and progress of their student in the College, and we recognize that there are times in which parental involvement can be in everyone’s best interests.
+Thus, while the general policy is to be protective of the student’s privacy, there are instances, including those enumerated below, in which a parent or legal guardian will be notified of matters concerning a student.
 In such instances, we believe it is appropriate for the student to inform their parent or guardian directly, so whenever reasonable, we will allow time for students themselves to do so.
 However, in situations where prompt notification is necessary, a member of the Division of Student Affairs staff will contact a parent or guardian as soon as possible.

 1. Change of status imposed by the College

-A change in the status of a student at the College may be imposed as a result of disciplinary action or unsatisfactory academic progress.
+A change in the status of a student at the College may be imposed as a result of student conduct sanctions/outcomes or unsatisfactory academic progress.
 To the extent permitted by law, (including situations where the student is a dependent, where the student is under 21 years old and found to have violated a law, rule or policy governing the use or possession of alcohol or a controlled substance, or where the student is found in a disciplinary proceeding to have committed a crime of violence or non-forcible sex offense) if a student is placed on probation, suspended, required to withdraw, or expelled, parents are notified.
 It should be noted that less severe instances of disciplinary or academic action may result in warnings to the student, about which parents are normally not notified.

 Additionally, parents may be notified when their student is facing the potential of a separation from the College (suspension, expulsion, and/or leave of absence).